smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Tested log4j integration, all RIF middleware calls works OK on Postgres and SQL Server and log correctly
 * Tomcat to do! [some R messages still go to the console!]

+#### 18th to 22nd September

+* Configuration using the %CATALINA_HOME%/conf directory

 September:

 * Dump adjacency matrix in R to CSV
-* fix results reporting from run study and R code.
+* Fix results reporting from run study and R code.
 Possibly add support for ri40_study_status
 * US geography and centroids fixes
 * Add area name to results map table
 * Fix inability to detect errors correctly in run study, R, CVS extract and report to user.
 SQL Server